sifive/freedom-u-sdk/README.md

 1. Avoid overclocking SOC using CPUFreq if you are using HiFive Unleashed Expansion Board from Microsemi as this will hang the board.
 Hard reset will be required.

+2. There is no CPUFreq support enabled on HiFive Unmatched.

-2. If Xfce4 desktop disk image is used with HiFive Unleashed Expansion Board and GPU then rebooting is required after the 1st boot.
+3. If Xfce4 desktop disk image is used with HiFive Unleashed Expansion Board and GPU then rebooting is required after the 1st boot.

-3. OpenEmbedded Core (and thus meta-sifive) does not support eCryptFS or any other file system without long file names support.
+4. OpenEmbedded Core (and thus meta-sifive) does not support eCryptFS or any other file system without long file names support.
 File systems must support filenames up to 200 characters in length.

-4. BitBake requires UTF-8 based locale (e.g. `en_US.UTF-8`).
+5. BitBake requires UTF-8 based locale (e.g. `en_US.UTF-8`).
 You can choose any locale as long as it is UTF-8.
 This usually happens in containers (e.g. ubuntu:18.04).
 You can verify your locale by running `locale` command.
 On Ubuntu 18.04 you can change locale following these instructions:

    ```bash
    apt update